kmarekspartz/kyle.marek-spartz.org/posts/2015-10-14-eventual-consistency-for-sql-normalization.md

 I've turned most properties into many-to-many relationships, and added deletion tables for the join tables.
 This is because many-to-many relationships are easier to merge than one-to-one.
 With a many-to-many, you can use `UNION` as your merge strategy.
-With one-to-one, there's not an easy way to deterministically choose a winner.
+With one-to-one, there's not a deterministic way to choose a winner.
 This will result in temporary inconsistencies, but if you have each user interact with a particular host or shard, you can minimize those inconsistencies.
 In a mobile environment, the user is interacting with their phone, and we can guarantee that their phone is in a consistent state at any given time.
 In a server environment, we can route that user's interactions to a particular host, failing over to an in sync replica if that host is down.

 One thing that doesn't work well with a many-to-many relationship is passwords.
 I left it as one-to-one, but passwords aren't needed anymore, particularly when